bheimbu/evolutionary_ecology/docs/source/introduction.rst

   - Phylogenetic trees

 .. note::
-  After completing this course you will have learned, how to organise a **research project**, starting with...
+  After completing this course, you will have learned how to organize a **research project**, starting with...
     - building a hypothesis
     - collect, evaluate, and structure research data
     - choose appropriate methods for analyses